 Discussion of techniques used for protecting memory when direct physical memory access is used should be complemented by presentation of memory segmentation mechanisms popularized widely by x86 microprocessors.
 The segmentation technique was developed on early computers to simplify the program loading and execution process.
-When a process is to be executed, its corresponding segmentation are loaded into non-contiguous memory though every segment is loaded into a contiguous block of available memory.
+When a process is to be executed, its corresponding segmentation is loaded into non-contiguous memory though every segment is loaded into a contiguous block of available memory.
 The location of program segments in physical memory is defined by special set of processor registers called segment registers and processor instructions are using offsets calculated according to segment base addresses.
 This technique prevents from using relocation/recalculation of program addresses after it is loaded to memory and before its execution is started.
 This technique was heavily extended in second generation of x86 processors (80286) by adding the ability to define segments attributes, limits and privilege levels.
 Those techniques of processes separation was used on some early operating system for PC like MS Windows 3.0 and IBM OS/2.
-Nowadays it has been replaced with paging.
+Nowadays, it has been replaced with paging.

 Non-uniform memory access